Pratik-Engn/Sql-Journey/Day-23/notes.md

 # SQL Journey - Day 23
-## Date Functions and String Functions Revision
+## Date Functions and String Functions Revision ....
+These are intial learning getting revision again and again.
 **Date:** 25-09-2026

 Today's session focuses on two areas that I consider weak points: